dustinpfister/blog_posts/_posts/js-javascript-example-tax-brackets.md

 ## 2 - Now for a demo the makes use of the module

 So now that I have my tax module worked out it is time to use it in in a HTML file.
 I want to just have a simple project that just has an input text element that I can use to input a taxable amount of money, and then a total tax is displayed as well as a breakdown for each tax bracket.

+So then I have a single update method that is called once, and then each time a key up event happens with the input element that is used to enter an amount of money that is subject to tax after deductions.
+This update method uses the public metjod of the tax module to get the main tax object that is used in rendering.

 ```html
 <html>